1dv032/syllabus/lectures/part_2/03_scaling/slides.md

   * Rotated in a loop
 * Weighted RR
   * Like RR but some backend servers could get more requests
-* Least Loaded (LL)
+* Least Loaded (LL) / Least Connection (LC)
-  * Load balancer get information from backend and choose the one with least loaded
+  * Load balancer get information from backend and choose the one that is best suited
 * Least loaded - slow start
   * What happens when a new backend appears?
     * Start at low rate
-* Utilization limit
-  * Each backend gives load balancer information about how many more QPS it can handle
-    * Load balancer makes load test
 * Latency
   * load balancer investigate the response time for each backend server
 * Cascade